Sometimes, you just need a handful of music game ideas to keep your students enjoying learning.

 Any of the music game ideas I discussed above can be easily adapted to up to 8 players.

-You can print our bonus poster-sized game board so students can easily see what’s going on with the game board.
+You can print our bonus poster-sized game board (included with membership) so students can easily see what’s going on with the game board.

 About Magpie Melodies Music Theory Game